neeraj9/rudirss/README.md

 # Overview

-RudiRSS is a rumimentary RSS reader.
+RudiRSS is a rudimentary RSS reader.